 - The Shower Cages

 - Death Row, common for emotional experiences

 - The “Death House”, a wooden cabin once off of the recreation yard.
-Was home to “Old Sparky”.
-They tore down after the death penalty was outlawed in 1965.
-Inmates requested it be demolished, to forget about what used to happen
+Once home to “Old Sparky”, inmate requested it be torn down after the death penalty was outlawed in 1965.
+They found it too disturbing.

 - The North Hall (called “Alamo”) where the most dangerous inmates were held

 As featured on TV’s Paranormal State, many suggested the pentagram was satanic or evil, and the reason why West Virginia Penitentiary was so negative.

 We disagree and are happy to provide an alternate explanation.
 It was a symbol of Freemasonry.